zertovitch/gwindows/gwindows/redist/readme.txt

-Scintilla.dll
 SciLexer.dll

  -- Scintilla programmer's editor control.
 Any executable built from sources using GWindows.Scintilla must include this dll on its path

 tclcontrol8?.dll